Mikhail42/search-back/README.md

    In new version you also can use `xml-parser` module for that purpose, but it will be easy to use Wiki Extractor.
    `cd $basePath && python -m wikiextractor.WikiExtractor ruwiki-20211201-pages-articles-multistream.xml.bz2`
    It will take ~20 minutes.
 After that check `$basePath/text` directory.
+   After that you can delete `.xml.bz2` file, if you want so.
 3. Run [Tokenizer](index/src/main/java/org/ionkin/search/Tokenizer.java).
-   After that there are 2 files in a `$basePath`: firstDocidFilenameMap.csv & tokens.chsls.
+   It may take ~20 minutes.
+After that there are 3 files in a `$basePath`:
-   firstDocidFilenameMap contains map of (first doc id in file -> fileName), tokens contains all normalized unique words (both russian and english) from wikipedia.
+   - firstDocidFilenameMap.csv -- map of (first doc id in file -> fileName)
+   - tokens.chsls -- set of all normalized words (both russian and english) from wikipedia
+   - docPositions.chmiiiFast -- map of (pageId -> (start position, length))
 4. Run [Indexer](index/src/main/java/org/ionkin/search/Indexer.java) to create inverse index.
-   It may take a few minutes.
+   It may take ~20 minutes.
 See logs to trace progress.
    After than index.chmsb should be created.
 This file contains map of (token -> list of pageId) in compact form.
+   You can delete index directory if you want so.
 5. Run [PositionsIndex](index/src/main/java/org/ionkin/search/PositionsIndex.java) to create inverse index with word positions.
-   It may take about hour.
+   It may take about 2 hours.
 See logs to trace progress.
    After than positions.chmsp should be created.
    This file contains map of (token -> (map of pageId → word positions on page)) in compact form.
+   You can delete posindex directory and generated *MainN files if you want so.
 6. Run [EvaluatorPerformance](boolparser/src/main/java/org/ionkin/search/EvaluatorPerformance.java)
    to create docids.chsi (set of doc id) and positions.sm (search map).
 7. Execute `mvn clean install -DskipTests=true` in project directory in command line.